 With an on-site multidisciplinary medical team, Chicoutimi Hospital offers high calibre primary care to the population.
-This hospital is part of the Centre de santé et de services sociaux de Chicoutimi (CSSS) with 316 clinicians and 3,300 employees and health professionals on staff.
-The CSSS brings together 707 beds (412 of which are for short term cares).
+This hospital is part of the Centre intégré universitaire de santé et de services sociaux du Saguenay—Lac-Saint-Jean (CIUSSS SLSJ) with 675 clinicians, dentists and pharmacists and 10,500 employees.
+The CIUSSS includes 62 sites and 17 laboratories.
 With its affiliation to Université de Sherbrooke and Université de Montréal, Chicoutimi Hospital is a teaching hospital with its mission to provide excellent health care and education in medicine and other health sciences.
 The hospital is also the site of a research center and the Centre de médecine génique communautaire de l’Université de Montréal.

 Saguenay is a city full of natural beauty and cultural values, an authentic breeding ground for talent.
 Several prominent businesses in the field of arts, drama, show, and leisure are located in the city.
 Saguenay is home to several museums and interpretation centers such as the regional pulp museum (La Pulperie) and the Fjord museum.
 This city also has 14 auditoriums, 10 libraries, 3 cultural centers, a music academy, 3 private music schools, and the regional symphony orchestra.
 Saguenay is the hosting city of numerous festivals including Rythmes du monde and Jazz festivals, as well as symposiums and national/international expositions.